 Our school is organized into Forms for Lower and Middle School:

-Our Pre-K program includes Religious Instruction, Story Time, Penmanship, Literacy and Numeracy activities, and activity-based introduction to Science, History, Music, and Arts & Crafts.
+Our PreK program utilizes a Montessori approach that includes Religious Instruction, Story Time, Penmanship, Literacy and Numeracy activities, and activity-based introduction to Science, History, Music, and Arts & Crafts.

 Form I: Kindergarten